In my last post, I described Why Internal Auditors Should Care about Robotic Process Automation.

 - Due to the rule-based requirement, you can’t give a robot something that requires human judgment.
 Robots are not good with exceptions and nuance.
 If a transaction requires that, the robot just flags it and passes it to a human.

-- With robotics, you still have to code the analysis, whether its in Excel, SQL, or whatever language.
+- With robotics, you still have to code the analysis (again, this assumes you’re replacing an analysis package like ACL), whether its in Excel, SQL, or whatever language.
 Doesn’t it make sense to code data analysis in a package like ACL that is custom-built for that purpose?
 Why code the analysis in another software while in the process also code the robot?
 Do twice the work for what reason?

 - One of the first exercises in a data analytics process is to profile the data and explore it.
 While profiling data can be codified in a rule base, often the exploration piece depends on the data; the more different types and sources of data, the more creative opportunities.
 Do you really want to try to code all the possibilities into software?